mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

-    This function reads the library data, add new data and sort the data according to an energy-ascending order.
+    This function reads the library data, add new data (a new row) and sort the data according to an energy-ascending order.

     - Declare variables
     - Load values already in the library